 (B) “Return Amount” has the meaning specified in Paragraph 3(b).

-(C) “Credit Support Amount” has the meaning specified in Paragraph 3.
+(C) “Credit Support Amount” has the meaning specified in Paragraph Rider A1 except that, if an Independent Amount or Independent Amounts are specified for a party, the Credit Support Amount for such party will never be less than the aggregate of all Independent Amounts applicable to that party.

 (ii) Eligible Collateral.
 The following items will qualify as “Eligible Collateral” for the party specified.